Are you a K-12 teacher interested in research next summer? Fill out our interest form.

 In Autumn 2019, I came out as a trans woman, finally accepting my gender identity and having the confidence to share it with the world.
 My academic communities were incredibly supportive, which gave me to confidence to be out and proud.
 That same year, I was promoted to Professor, and pivoted my research to have a more critical stance, exploring literacies in both the powers and perils of computing and investigating CS teacher education.
 Shortly after I came out, the COVID-19 pandemic arrived, and my lab and I went into survival mode, slowing down our work and doing our best to care for each other while in lockdown.

 In the summer of 2022, I started my first full-length sabbatical.
 It was very much needed after sabbatical and administrative stress, an empty nest, and far too much personal and professional isolation.
 What I wanted most from it was unconstrained time to find myself and create art.
 I spent most of it traveling solo and creating Wordplay.
 After a summer, an academic year, and another summer, I returned, mostly refreshed, and with a renewed sense of purpose and self, ready for another 6 years of fragmented attention and public service.
-My Dean welcomed me back by asking me to serve as the iSchool's Associate Dean for Academics, starting Summer of 2024.
-I agreed, and spent the year preparing to set aside most of my teaching for a few years to help the school manage its unprecedent growth in students, faculty, courses, and programs, while maintaining my normal level of research activity.
+My Dean welcomed me back by asking me to serve as the iSchool's Associate Dean for Academics, starting Autumn of 2024.
+I agreed, and spent the year preparing to set aside most of my teaching for a few years to help the school manage its growth in students, faculty, staff, and academics programs, while (trying to) maintain my research activity.